introcompsys/fall2023/_sources/syllabus/uri_statements.md

-## Disability Services for Students Statement:
+## Disability, Access, and Inclusion Services for Students Statement

  Your access in this course is important.
-Please send me your Disability Services for Students (DSS) accommodation letter early in the semester so that we have adequate time to discuss and arrange your approved academic accommodations.
-If you have not yet established services through DSS, please contact them to engage in a confidential conversation about the process for requesting reasonable accommodations in the classroom.
-DSS can be reached by calling: 401-874-2098, visiting: web.uri.edu/disability, or emailing: dss@etal.uri.edu.
+Please send me your Disability, Access, and Inclusion (DAI) accommodation letter early in the semester so that we have adequate time to discuss and arrange your approved academic accommodations.
+If you have not yet established services through DAI, please contact them to engage in a confidential conversation about the process for requesting reasonable accommodations in the classroom.
+DAI can be reached by calling: 401-874-2098, visiting: [web.uri.edu/disability](http://web.uri.edu/disability), or emailing: dai@etal.uri.edu.
 We are available to meet with students enrolled in Kingston as well as Providence courses.

 ## Academic Honesty